-Stock-based compensation expense recognized in our condensed consolidated statements of operations for the twelve months ended June 30, 2015 and 2014, includes compensation expense for stock-based options and awards granted based on the grant date fair value.
+Stock-based compensation expense recognized in our consolidated statements of operations for theyear ended June 30, 2016 and 2015, includes compensation expense for stock-based options and awards granted based on the grant date fair value.
 For options and awards granted, expenses are amortized under the straight-line method over the expected vesting period.
-Stock-based compensation expense recognized in the condensed consolidated statements of operations has been reduced for estimated forfeitures of options that are subject to vesting.
+Stock-based compensation expense recognized in the consolidated statements of operations has been reduced for estimated forfeitures of options that are subject to vesting.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.